 Hazes of smog on Saturn are to be found at very high altitudes above the clouds of Saturn.

 includes issues of NESTA's quarterly journal, The Earth Scientist

 , full of classroom activities on different topics in Earth and space science, ranging from seismology

 You might also be interested in:

-The clouds on Uranus, like Jupiter, are divided into stripes.
-On Uranus the stripes are hard to find.
+The striped cloud bands on Uranus, like Jupiter, are divided into belts and zones.
+On Uranus the belts and zones are hard to distinquish.
 The left picture shows the north pole of Uranus.
-In this picture only the smog can be seen.
-The clouds,...more
+In this picture...more

 The dramatic appearance of Saturn stems mainly from the spectacular rings.
 What is visible of the atmosphere is much less dramatic.
 The clouds of Saturn are much less colorful than those of Jupiter.
 This...more